codacy-badger/monopoly-analysis/README.md

 **WARNING** This program is still in Alpha.
 There will be a lot of hickups along the way.
 Sorry for the inconveninece.

+**WARNING** This program **currently** have no user interface.
+User that cannot troubleshoot Python code should not try the program until beta.

 ## ![](img/icons8-goal-24.png) Objective
 This repository and project is created for **decision support** usage.<br>
 Users can use this project in decisions-making purpose that could change the game aspects or leaders.